 Planes, Trains, & Automobiles

-The pictures below are a bit more on the time consuming and advance side of things.
-Nonetheless, the creations deserve to be show cased for how impressive they are.
+The pictures below are a bit more on the time-consuming and advanced side of things.
+Nonetheless, the creations deserve to be showcased for how impressive they are.

 Something of this magnitude just looks surreal.
 But this is completely real and made from 100% cardboard.
 Do not be afraid to bring out your inner “nerd.”